zuozuojia/CV/index.md

 - _1st Prize in the 11th Shandong University Student Science and Technology Festival - Science and Technology Museum Exhibit Creativity and Production Design Competition_ `11/2019`
 - _2nd Prize in the National College Students Mathematical Contest in Modeling, Shandong Division_ `10/2020`
 - _2nd Prize in the Shandong Division of National Undergraduate Electronic Design Competition_ `10/2020`
-- _2nd Prize in the Shandong Division of National College Student Smart Car Competition_ `10/2020`

 **Other Honors and Scholarships:**
-- _Outstanding individual in science and technology, issued by School of Information Science and Engineering, Harbin Institute of Technology (Weihai)_ `12/2020`
 - _Science and Technology Innovation Scholarship, sponored by  Harbin Institute of Technology (Weihai), 2019-2020 Spring Semester_ `06/2020`
 - _Science and Technology Innovation Scholarship, sponored by  Harbin Institute of Technology (Weihai), 2019-2020 Fall Semester_ `10/2020`
+- _Outstanding Student Leader, rewared by Harbin Institute of Technology (Weihai) 2019-2020_ `12/2020`
+- _Outstanding individual in science and technology, issued by School of Information Science and Engineering, Harbin Institute of Technology (Weihai)_ `12/2020`
 - _Second-class Scholarship,  sponored by Harbin Institute of Technology (Weihai), 2020-2021 Spring Semester_ `05/2021`
-- _Outstanding Student Leader, rewared by Harbin Institute of Technology (Weihai) 2019-2020_ `12/2020`

 ## **STUDENTS’ CLUB ACTIVITIES**
 - Commissary of Class 1902805 in charge of studies